Phoenix Arcade Game Review

 Level 3 & 4 Eggs & Birds

-Waves 3 and 4 were identical, with large alien eggs slowly hatching into winged Phoenix, whilst swooping across and down the screen.
+Waves 3 and 4 are al most identical, with large alien eggs slowly hatching into winged Phoenix, whilst swooping across and down the screen.
 Placing your ship on the left hand side meant that you could shoot them as they slowed down to change direction, and avoid the first bombs from the birds.
 Miss the body and the wings are destroyed, hit the body and get a bonus.
 Wait too long and the birds dive at you.

 Level 5 Beating the Centuri Phoenix Boss Level